jherreros/mini-atlas-mcp-server/README.md

 **Symptoms**: Application can't connect to database

 **Debugging**:
-> "Show me the database status and connection secrets for the user-db in the backend workspace"
+> "Get the status of the backend-infrastructure in the backend workspace"

 **Common causes**:
 - Database still initializing